Free QuoteGet Help Now

 As of 2026, Citizens insures approximately 1.2 million Florida properties, making it one of the largest property insurers in the state.
 Its growth over the past five years reflects the broader crisis in Florida's private insurance market: as private carriers have exited or restricted coverage, more homeowners have been pushed toward Citizens.

-How Citizens Differs from Private Carriers
+How Is Citizens Insurance Different from Private Carriers?

 Citizens is not a traditional insurance company.
 It operates under a different set of rules, constraints, and financial structures than private carriers.
 Understanding these differences is essential to making an informed decision.